 • Waiting for review

-• Indicates that an order has been placed by the customer but is currently waiting to be reviewed and approved by the shop.
+• Indicates that an order has been submitted for review by the customer but is currently waiting to be reviewed and approved by the shop.

 • Firm offer sent